PipedreamHQ/pipedream/README.md

   <img src="https://img.shields.io/twitter/follow/pipedream?label=Follow%20%40pipedream&style=social">
 </p>

 Pipedream is a platform for running hosted, backend components.
-Free for developers.

 **Pipedream components are reusable Node.js modules that run code on specific events**: HTTP requests, timers, and more.
 Components are [free to run](#pricing) and [simple to learn](COMPONENT-API.md).
 They come with a [built-in key-value store](COMPONENT-API.md#servicedb), an interface for passing input via [props](COMPONENT-API.md#props), and more.
 You deploy and manage components using Pipedream's [REST API](https://docs.pipedream.com/api/rest/) or [CLI](https://docs.pipedream.com/cli/reference/).